-Jim Daly: John, last time we heard some great advice and encouragement for young couples, particularly like you said, all of it based upon a wonderful book that Greg and Erin have written, called, Ready to Wed: 12 Ways to Start a Marriage You’ll Love.
+Jim Daly: John, last time we heard some great advice and encouragement for young couples, particularly like you said, all of it based upon a wonderful book that Greg and Erin have written, called,.
 I like that title.
 If you missed the broadcast last time, contact us to get an audio copy of that or get our app so you can listen to the program when you want to.
 Let me just say, this message is also relevant for the parents of young adults, too.
 That’s where you and I are both living today, John.
 My boys are right on the precipice of adulthood and it won’t be long before they’re dating, and I’m sure we’re gonna get that Phone Call: “Mom, Dad, I’ve met the girl.”
 I can’t wait for that.
 Well, maybe a few years.

 So this content from the Smalleys is so helpful for Jean and me, and I’m sure you’re having the same conversations in your house, John.

 John: Well we are, and if you know a young, single adult who would benefit from this great advice by Greg and Erin, contact us about getting the book and an audio copy of our broadcast.
 We’ll include last time and today as well.
 Our number is 800-232-6459 – 800, the letter A and the word FAMILY.
 Or online: focusonthefamily.com/broadcast.